Bobok: Synopsis

 Ivan Ivanovich goes out in search of distraction and chances upon a funeral.
 It turns out to be that of a distant relative of his, a collegiate councillor with five unmarried daughters.
 He joins the procession but is ignored by his relative's family.
-He observes and contemplates the cemetery – the smell, the newly arrived corpses, the graves, the mourners—some of whom are only pretending to mourn and others who are openly cheerful.
+He observes and contemplates the cemetery—the smell, the newly arrived corpses, the graves, the mourners—some of whom are only pretending to mourn and others who are openly cheerful.
 When everyone leaves he stays at the cemetery and falls into contemplation.
 After sitting for a long time, his mind wandering, he lies down on a long stone coffin and is shocked to find that the voices of the recently deceased and buried seem to become audible to him.
 He listens to their conversation.
 A variety of individuals, all disembodied continuations of their living personalities, converse and argue with each other.
 It seems that physical death is not final death and that here, according to the philosopher Platon Nikolaevich, "the remnants of life are concentrated, but only in consciousness" and continue for a time "as if by inertia".
-Despite their 'dead' status, the corpses are not only able to hear each other but to smell each other, a state of affairs that Platon Nikolaevich explains as a stench of the soul meant to bring it to a new state of awareness.
+Despite their "dead" status, the corpses are not only able to hear each other but to smell each other, a state of affairs that Platon Nikolaevich explains as a stench of the soul meant to bring it to a new state of awareness.
 Though one or two individuals show a sober and pious attitude to their situation, most of them exhibit a propensity to hold on to, and even reinforce and exaggerate, the moral failings of their earthly personalities.
 A new arrival called Baron Klinevich suggests that they entertain themselves and each other by revealing all the shameful details of their earthly lives, a proposal that is met with gleeful and almost universal approval.
 Pandemonium descends, but at this point Ivan Ivanovich suddenly sneezes, and the dead are silent thereafter.
 Ivan Ivanovich leaves the cemetery distressed that depravity exists even in the grave, "the last moments of consciousness".
 He feels that despite the desire to lose their sense of shame, the dead have a secret that they carefully conceal from mortal men.
-He contemplates returning to listen to their stories, and to visit other parts of the cemetery to get a fuller understanding of what is going on, but changes his mind, saying that his conscience could not allow it.
-However he thinks he will be able to publish his account in The Citizen.
+He contemplates returning to listen to their stories, and to visit other parts of the cemetery to get a fuller understanding of what is going on.
+He thinks he will be able to publish his account in The Citizen.